 Ice grips are not a must, but it makes walking around much easier.
 After all, you don’t really want to visit a local Emergency Room during your trip to Norway… Most streets and pavements are icy and not often cleaned in winter, so now you know what to expect.

 3. Wool socks.
-Woollen socks are probably just as important as good boots.
-Even if your shoes aren’t that warm, wearing woollen socks will hep to keep your feet warm.
+Woolen socks are probably just as important as good boots.
+Even if your shoes aren’t that warm, wearing woolen socks will help to keep your feet warm.
 I wore merino wool socks most of the time.
 When chasing for Northern Lights I also wore my wool skiing socks on top of the others.

-5. Woollen sweater.
-You’ll probably be wearing several layers of sweaters in Norway in winter, but make sure you have at least one really good woollen sweater to keep you really warm.
+5. Woolen sweater.
+You’ll probably be wearing several layers of sweaters in Norway in winter, but make sure you have at least one really good wool sweater to keep you really warm.
 I packed several fleece sweaters to Norway as well, but they just don’t keep you as warm as a 100% wool sweater.
-Icewear and Dale of Norway have a big choice of woollen sweaters that are perfect for a winter trip to the Arctic regions.

 TIP: Fjallraven jackets are very popular in Scandinavian countries.
 This brand isn’t cheap, but their clothes are designed for Nordic weather conditions.